 2. Improve efficiency

-When it comes to improving administrative, communication and employee efficiency, a cloud-based IMS truly comes to the fore.
+When it comes to improving administrative, communication and employee efficiency, digital IMS truly comes to the fore.
 By automating processes that were previously manual and cumbersome, these digital platforms significantly cut down the time and resources required to complete workflow.

 For example, employees in the field can communicate more effectively using an associated smartphone/tablet app.
 Automation of activities like register updates and employment record updates also save a business valuable time.
 Further efficiencies still can be achieved in the reduced time it takes to write documentation and train new staff using a streamlined central hub of information.

 Improved efficiency through automated processes naturally generates increased productivity at the same time.
 With a single digital platform providing an easily accessible home for all documentation, operations and communications, the entire business is working from the same page.
 Data entry errors and duplication are eliminated and staff can focus on the core projects and tasks that matter most.

 Communication of critical information and updates to the system can be achieved in real-time via an app, and, as such, the opportunities for errors to occur due to out-of-date information are dramatically reduced.

 4. Access to real-time data remotely

 For a business to be successful, it must make critical decisions and deliver reporting to customers based on accurate, reliable and readily available information.
 Using a cloud-based IMS ensures all data and insights are collected and processed in ‘real-time’ for team members to review or analyse when they need it and produce reports to communicate to customers.
 Access to real-time data also leads to more informed decision-making, by more individuals, more of the time.

 Furthermore, and increasingly more important, access to the integrated management system in the cloud also affords employers the option to have employees working remotely because important data is available wherever they are.